Goodell Creek Campground Overview

 Goodell Creek Campground is a small, yet comfortable facility close to the town of Newhalem, Washington along the Skagit River.
 It is surrounded by forests that that can be explored through the area's many hiking trails.
 The campground has individual campsites as well as two group sites.
 It is private and secluded, yet the town, a visitor center and other amenities are close by.

 Visitors can walk to several of Newhalem's hiking trails from the connecting trail to the Newhalem Campground, such as the River Loop Trail, Trail of the Cedars and Rock Shelter Trail.
-The creek and river are popular for fishing, boating access is available from the raft launch at the campground.
+The creek and river are popular for fishing, and boating access is available from the raft launch at the campground.
 Black bears inhabit the area, so caution must be taken while hiking, picnicking or camping.

 Directions to Campground